ondrejkonec/ondrejkonec/README.md

-# I'm independent web designer and developer 👋
+# I'm independent web and UI designer/developer 👋

 - 🔭 I’m currently creating design system for RENOMIA, a.s. and their insurance applications
 - 🌱 I’m currently learning from book "Form Design Patterns" by Adam Silver
-- 👯 I’m looking to collaborate on project, where the web design needs to be improved
+- 👯 I’m looking to collaborate on project, where the web design or UI needs to be improved

 ### Connect with me: